libgd/libgd/README.md

 It is also known to work on almost all variations of *BSD, Solaris, etc.
 We don't have CI nor environment to test them.
-However many progamming languages binding do test libgd on these platforms.
+However many programming languages binding do test libgd on these platforms.

 ## Compilers